Wuillermo/Knights_Problem_PseudoAI/README.md

 # *The Knights Problem using Branch & Bound and A\**

-Disclaimer: This code is a college group practical assignment that has been addapted to apply and practice some python proyect structures and knowledges, and also wit hthe aim of optimizing its functionality.
+Disclaimer: This code is a college group practical assignment that has been addapted to apply and practice some python proyect structures and knowledges, and also with the aim of optimizing its functionality.

 ## The problem